drakkan/sftpgo/docker/README.md

 This image is based on the popular [Distroless project](https://github.com/GoogleContainerTools/distroless).
 We use the latest Debian based distroless image as base.

-Distroless image contains only application and its runtime dependencies and so it doesn't allow shell access (no shell is installed).
+Distroless variant contains only a statically linked sftpgo binary and its minimal runtime dependencies and so it doesn't allow shell access (no shell is installed).
-SQLite support is disabled since it requires CGO and so a C runtime.
-We use a statically linked SFTPGo binary here.
+SQLite support is disabled since it requires CGO and so a C runtime which is not installed.
-The default data-provider is `bolt`, all the supported data providers expect `sqlite` work.
+The default data provider is `bolt`, all the supported data providers expect `sqlite` work.
+We only provide the slim variant and so the optional `git` and `rsync` dependencies are not available.

 ### `sftpgo:<suite>-slim`